 Sonification of astrophysical spectra

 We are developing tools in Python that translate electromagnetic spectra into sounds; a process known as sonification.
 Sonification of data enables us to hear our astrophysical data.
 We are developing tools to enable audiences less familiar with light spectra and spectral analysis can appreciate the richness of these complex data; to enable blind and visually impaired scientists to experience the data sets, which are commonly presented as images and graphs; and we are investigating the possibility that using our sense of hearing, rather than our sense of sight, may in fact enable more thorough analysis of subtle features in the data.
-[I will offer this research as a 2021 Summer Scholars project.]
+I will not offer this research as a 2021 Summer Scholars project.

 NASA OSIRIS-REx Asteroid Color Photometry